abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Permission and Permissionless
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Distributed systems have been analyzed historically in a permissioned
+| Distributed systems have been analyzed historically in a permissioned setting.
-  setting.
 In a this situation, everyone knows the number of the
   participants in the system.
-And the communication channels among nodes
+And the communication channels among nodes are authenticated.
-  are authenticated.
 | With the development of peer-to-peer system, eventually, people
-  transfer interest to permissionless system.
-In this case, every node
-  is uncertained about the exact number of participants.
-Anyone can join
-  the protocol execution without geting permission from a centralized or
-  distributed authority.
-Moreover, the communication channels are
+  getting interested to the permissionless system.
+In this case, every node is uncertained about the exact number of participants.
+Anyone can join the protocol execution without geting permission from a centralized or distributed authority.
+Moreover, the communication channels are unauthenticated.
-  unauthenticated.
 | The difficulty of achieving permissionless consensus is from the
-  existence of so-called “sybill attack”, which can be easily
+  existence of so-called “Sybil attack”, which can be easily
   implemented by spawning lots of nodes so it can control the majority
   of the nodes.